MetaMask/design-tokens/README.md

-# MetaMask Design Tokens
+# MetaMask Design Tokens 🪙

 ## `@metamask/design-tokens`

 A collection of design tokens based on MetaMask's design system.

 Have a question, suggestion, feedback?
-Contributors can [create an issue](https://github.com/MetaMask/design-tokens/issues/new/choose) or internal folks can post on the [#metamask-design-system](https://consensys.slack.com/archives/C0354T27M5M) Slack channel. 💁
+Contributors can [create an issue](https://github.com/MetaMask/design-tokens/issues/new/choose) or internal folks can post on the [#metamask-design-system](https://consensys.slack.com/archives/C0354T27M5M) Slack channel.
+We're here to help! 💁

 ## Documentation

-The primary documentation for MetaMask Design Tokens is [storybook](), which describes the API and gives examples of its usage.
+The primary documentation for MetaMask Design Tokens is [storybook](), which describes the different token formats and gives examples of their usage.

 ### Table of Contents